SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Benchmark Construction and Statistics

 \section{Benchmark Construction and Statistics}

-This appendix provides detailed statistics of the benchmark and the evaluated models.
-Table~\ref{tab:benchmark} summarizes the distribution of question types across four evaluation perspectives.
+This section provides detailed statistics of the benchmark.
+Table~\ref{tab:benchmark} summarizes the number of questions across four evaluation perspectives.
 In total, the benchmark consists of over 540K questions derived from more than 190K human genes.
 The questions span single-choice, multiple-choice, templated generation, and open-form answering tasks.

-We evaluate 27 LLMs, including general-purpose and biomedical domain–specialized models.
-Closed-source models are accessed via official APIs using default inference settings.
-Open-source and domain-specific models are deployed locally following their released configurations.
-A full list of evaluated models and their versions is provided in Table~\ref{tab:models}.